aino/ainojs-animation/README.md

 Methods:

-    animation.start()
+    animation.start()       // starts/resumes the animation
     animation.stop()        // pauses the animation.
-Use .start() again to continue animation.end() // stops and force completes the animation
+Use .start() again to continue animation.end()         // stops and force completes the animation animation.updateTo()    // updates the destination while animating animation.isAnimating() // returns true/false if the animation is running

 Animation implemenets the ainojs-events interface.
 Example: